abhijit-c/LatinTranslations/Pliny/letters/emperortrajan.md

 - *adferri* from *adfero, adferre, adtuli, adlatus* is the present passive infinitive, meaning to bring to or to carry.
 - *supplicarent* from *supplico, supplicare, supplicavi, supplicatus* is 3rd plural imperfect active subjunctive, meaning to pray.
+This is subjunctive because it's inside of a circumstantial *cum* clause.
+This takes the dative.
 - *dicerent* from *dico, ddicere, dixi, dictus* is 3rd plural imperfect active subjunctive.
+This is subjunctive because it's inside of a circumstantial *cum* clause.
+The person being addressed is usually in the dative.
-- *cogi* from *cogo, cogere, coegi, coactus* is the present passive infitive, meaning to college/gather.
+- *cogi* from *cogo, cogere, coegi, coactus* is the present passive infitive, meaning to compel.
 - *posse* from *possum, posse, potui* is the present active infinitive, meaning to be able.
 - *dicuntur* from *dico, dicere, dixi, dictus* is 3rd plural present passive indicative, meaning to say.
 - *dimittendos* from *dimitto, dimittere, dimisi, dimissus* is the future passive participle, meaning to send away/off.
+After supplying the *esse* we have a passive periphrastic.
-- *putavi* from *puto, putare* is 1st singular perfect active indicative, meaning to think.
+- *putavi* from *puto, putare* is 1st singular perfect active indicative, meaning to think. *esse* is supplied implicitly here to open indirect speech.

-    Those who were denying that they were, or had been, Christians themselves, when, with me dictating, they were appealing to the gods and to your image, which, along with images of the gods, I had ordered to be brought on account of this.
+    Those who were denying that they were, or had been, Christians themselves, since, with me dictating, they were appealing to the gods and they were praying to your image with incense and wine, which I had ordered to be brought on account of this along with images of the gods, besides speaking badly of Christ, nothing of which they are said to be able to be compelled who are by true fact Christians, I thought that they ought to be sent away.

 15. *Alii ab indice nominati esse se Christianos dixerunt et mox negauerunt;
     fuisse quidem sed desisse, quidam ante triennium, quidam ante plures annos, non nemo etiam ante uiginti.*

+- *nominati* from *nomino, nominare* is the perfect passive participle, meaning to name.
+- *esse* is the present active infinitive.
+This is setting off indirect speech with head verb *dixerunt*.
+- *dixerunt* from *dico, dicere, dixi, dictus* is 3rd plural perfect active indicative, meaning to say.
+- *negauerunt* from *nego, negare* is 3rd plural perfect active indicative, meaning to deny.
+- *fuisse* is the perfect active infinitive.
+This is setting off indirect speech with head verb *dixerunt*.
+- *desisse* is the perfect active infinitive, meaning to stop/end/finish.

+    Others having been named by an informer said that they are Christians and soon denied it; that they had indeed been it but had desisted, someone before three years, someone before many more years, and also not no one before twenty.

 16. *\<Hi\> quoque omnes et imaginem tuam deorumque simulacra uenerati sunt et Christo male dixerunt.*

+- *uenerati sunt* from *veneror, venerari, veneratus sum* is 3rd plural perfect indicative, meaning to adore/revere.
+- *dixerunt* from *dico, dicere, dixi, dictus* is 3rd plural perfect active indicative, meaning to talk/speak.
+The person being addressed is usually in the dative.

+    All these people also revered both your image and the images of the gods and spoke ill to Christ.